Basics

 • Type assertions and type switches: These mechanisms allow for runtime type checking and branching based on concrete types, enabling polymorphic behavior

-• Empty interface (interface{}): This can be used to accept any type, providing a form of polymorphism at the cost of type safety
+• Empty interface (interface{} or any): This can be used to accept any type, providing a form of polymorphism at the cost of type safety

 • Function values and closures: These can be used to create polymorphic behavior by passing functions as arguments or returning them from other functions